 About the Titanic

 The Titanic may be the world’s best-known ship.
 She sank in 1912 in the North Atlantic after colliding with an iceberg.
 The Titanic’s hull had a double bottom and fifteen walls that could be closed in an emergency.
 With the aid of these, the Titanic could be kept afloat with four sections filled with water.
 Greater damage than that was not considered possible.
+The exhibition is produced by the Spanish company Musealia.
+In Sweden, it will be presented with the local partner Nordic Exhibitions.

 Travelling 1st or 2nd or 3rd class